lyz-code/blue-book/docs/aws_savings_plan.md

 !!! note "Please don't make Jeff Bezos even richer, try to pay as less money to AWS as you can."

+!!! warning "When doing the savings plan reservations always use the reservation rates instead of the on-demand rates!"

 Savings Plans provide savings beyond On-Demand rates in exchange for a commitment of using a specified amount of compute power (measured per hour) for a one or three year period.